vladanan/mega-increment/README.md

 ## Example

-- If we want this list part:
+- If we want this `li`:
 `<li style="background-color: rgb(200, 69, 98); width: 120px;">Increment test</li>`
   <li style="background-color: rgb(200, 69, 98); width: 120px;">Increment test</li>
 - to be repeatedly changed in a way to gradually **decrease red** color and at the same time to **increase width** of element.
-- For this we would:
+- For that we would:
   + **select** `200`, **add** it for increment by Ctrl+Alt+8, choose **number** type, input **stepping** -20
   + then **select** `120`, **add** it to increment, choose **number** type, input **stepping** 20
   + if we then **increment** that for eight times by Ctrl+Alt+U we should get this: